-As voice and text-based conversational AI are quickly permeating all kinds of online services and applications, more and more users and deployers of these new technologies are raising the question of privacy, and particularly, GDPR compliance.
+Voice and text-based conversational AI are quickly permeating all kinds of online services and applications.
+And more and more users and deployers of these new technologies are raising the question of privacy, and particularly, GDPR compliance.

 These concerns are not limited to a scenario of a human having a conversation with a bot.
-The same privacy concerns arise when the chat takes place between two humans: Who else listens in on the conversation?
+The same privacy concerns arise when the chat takes place between two humans.
+Who else listens in on the conversation?
 Is it being recorded?
-Is the information disclosed in these private dialogs stored, processed and somehow used?
+And is the information disclosed in these private dialogs stored, processed and somehow used?

-In recent years I was involved in deploying bots for Fortune 500 companies such as Disney, Viacom and Hyundai, and they were all very particular about what personal data is exposed throughout the conversations their bots were holding with visiting users.
-In some of the cases, the deployers of the bots even refused to ask for the name of the visitor, in order to minimize the risk of privacy-related complaints.
+In recent years I was involved in deploying bots for Fortune 500 companies such as Disney, Viacom and Hyundai.
+And they were all very particular about what personal data is exposed throughout the conversations their bots were holding with visiting users.
+In some cases, the bots’ deployers even refused to ask for the name of the visitor, in order to minimize the risk of privacy-related complaints.